-sure that I have all of the information on contribution amounts and dates of the contribution.
-Complex Transactions lot of extra work.
+Complex Transactions.
+Please call if you have an unusual or difficult transaction.
+Foreclosures, sales or exchanges of real estate, casualties and the like can cause a lot of extra work.
 We may need to schedule a special meeting and I may need extra time.
 Have all of the details... help me help you!